Zebra Pictures from Wildife Pictures Online, the Net's premier source of affordable wildlife stock photos, wildlife information, resources, and links

 Zebra Pictures - Pg 2

-The zebra pictures on this page are of individual animals or small groups - unfortunately no large herds.
+Our second zebra gallery displays images of individual animals or small groups - unfortunately no large herds.

 Although zebra are distributed widely throughout southern Africa, it is difficult to get photos of huge herds, as is possible in East Africa where migrating populations on the Serengeti plains number in the tens of thousands.